rranshous/fastfall/README.md

 ## 📤 Publishing to Itch.io

-FastFall is ready for itch.io publishing!
-Use the dedicated build script:
+FastFall is live on itch.io! **[Play it here →](https://codeflaw.itch.io/fastfall)**

+The game includes a dedicated build script for easy publishing and updates:

 ```bash
 npm run build:itch